Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

    Alternatively run `scripts/launch_personal.py` to start the visual agent and autonomous loop sequentially.

+   Use `--metrics-port` or `METRICS_PORT` to expose Prometheus metrics from the sandbox.

    The script verifies system dependencies, creates default presets using `environment_generator` and invokes the sandbox runner.
 The metrics dashboard is available at `http://localhost:${AUTO_DASHBOARD_PORT}` once started.
    If the previous run terminated unexpectedly you can append `--recover` to reload the last recorded ROI and synergy histories.